jloughry/Unicode/README.md

 for publication in 2016.
 Right now they are in
 [ISO stage 5](http://www.unicode.org/alloc/ISOStages.html).
 See the [latest news](#update20140305) for details.

-Feel free to use our [proposal](https://github.com/jloughry/Unicode/raw/master/proposal.pdf) and [supporting information](#font-embedding-test) as a guide to making your own proposal a success.

 <hr/>
 <a name="footnote-see-the-characters"/>